How to Read the Performance & Valuation Prime Chart

 Reported financial statements are a mess and earnings can go up and down because of hundreds of

-Thankfully, cash is still king.
-In the long run, the stock market prices company stocks based on
+cash is still king.
+In the long run, the stock market prices company stocks based on the cash flow

-For a long term fundamental investor, understanding the embedded cash flow expectations in the
+For a long-term fundamental investor, understanding the embedded cash flow expectations in the stock

-stock price is key.
+price is key.
 The reported earnings may or may not even be relevant.
-As we see so often,
+As we see so often, there are

 market’s valuation.
 These are based on cleaned-up, scrubbed, cash-based V/E’ multiples, V/A’

-multiples, and DCF, Discounted Cash Flow models.
+multiples, and DCF or Discounted Cash Flow models.
 An investor can better judge a stock as

-been triangulated across these three models.
-(Note: the apostrophe after the V/E’ and V/A’ is
+triangulated across these three models.
+(Note: the apostrophe after the V/E’ and V/A’ is the symbol

-the symbol for “prime” meaning “adjusted”.
-These calculations have been modified with
+for “prime,” meaning “adjusted.”
+These calculations have been modified with comprehensive

-comprehensive adjustments to remove accounting and computation distortions found in traditional
+adjustments to remove accounting and computation distortions found in traditional calculations of

 The ROA’ Panel Shows Historical and Forecasted Company Performance